There has been a multitude of other organisations set up

 Avenue.
 The church was officially opened by Rev Eric H.

-Macedon.
-At the time there were complaints from some
+the time there were complaints from some neighbouring

-neighbouring residents about the use of this old timber
+residents about the use of this old timber building in

-Kindergarten Hall laid in May 1954 by Rev Dr. Clifford
+laid in May 1954 by Rev Dr. Clifford Wright.
+New church

-by the President of the Methodist Conference, Rev.
+the President of the Methodist Conference, Rev. Norman

-building cost 11,000 pounds to construct.
-After the
+11,000 pounds to construct.
+After the Methodist Church

 St Aidan's Church of England -

 First established in October, 1947.
-The Kindergarten was
+A new kindergarten

-blessed by the Archbishop of Melbourne, Rt.
-Rev. J.J.
+was opened and blessed by the Archbishop of Melbourne,

-laid on the 20th March 1960.
-The building was dedicated
+church building was laid on the 20th March 1960.
+The

-replaced a hall that was built 13 years ago.
+P Garside and replaced a hall that was built 13 years

 St Aidan's became a Parish in its own right on 2nd May